The U.S. housing market offers tremendous opportunities for energy savings. Capturing these savings, unfortunately, has been difficult.

-The United States’ housing market offers tremendous opportunities for energy savings, but capturing these savings has been difficult.
-High energy-using homes account for a large share of the energy consumption in the residential sector; therefore, implementers have targeted these homes with energy efficiency programs.
-Single-measure retrofit programs have been minimally effective at reducing energy usage and producing savings; however, some recent whole-house retrofit programs, with multiple energy-saving measures, appear to be more impactful.
+In the residential sector, high energy-using homes account for a large share of the sector’s total energy consumption.
+The top 10% of homes make up nearly a quarter of all electricity use.
+Implementers have targeted these homes with energy efficiency programs, and while single-measure retrofit programs have been minimally effective, whole-house retrofit programs, with multiple energy-saving measures, appear to be more impactful.

 First, these programs targeted low complexity homes with high energy usage (e.g., at least 30,000 kWh per year) that would be more likely to benefit from high-impact energy efficiency upgrades.
 A site assessment verified that participating homes were all-electric and either single-family detached, site-built or manufactured.